Laure-Riglet/express-blog/README.md

-# ExpressJS testing with a simple blog
+# ExpressJS testing with a simple blog creation

 ## Installation